jcesarmobile/PhonegapOCRPlugin/README.md

 ocr plugin for phonegap iOS using tesseract

+HOW TO USE:

-drag the tessdata folder to your phonegap project in Xcode mark the checkbox "copy items into destination group" Choose the radio-button "Create folder references for any added folders"
+drag the tessdata folder to your phonegap project in Xcode mark the checkbox "copy items into destination group" Choose the radio-button "Create folder references for any added folders" The tessdata contains a trained data for english language.
+If you want to use other language download the language file from http://code.google.com/p/tesseract-ocr/downloads/list if available and change the "eng" to the language code in this line inside the init function in claseAuxiliar.mm tesseract->Init([dataPath cStringUsingEncoding:NSUTF8StringEncoding], "eng");

 drag the dependencies folder to your phonegap project in Xcode mark the checkbox "copy items into destination group"